holysnippet/pico_eth_doc/README.md

 This section has not yet been written due to lack of experimentation.
 It is possible that some Ethernet transformers are not suitable.
 If your setup does not work with the UF2 image provided then you most likely have an Ethernet signal integrity problem.
 You can open a GitHub issue but don't expect quick help.

+If you use two Picos simultaneously **make sure they do not have the same MAC address!** Remember to change it systematically.

 The biasing voltage is the most important parameter and is the only thing you can check in case of a problem.
 It should be 0.45 times the supply voltage of the Pico.

 As an indication, a measurement on one of my interfaces gives 1.45V (for a supply voltage of 3.25V).

 If you find a value close to zero volts then you have (as I had) a transformer with the center point of the windings (RX & TX) connected together.
 You must populate **C3 & C4**.

 <a name="usi"></a>
 ## Using the UF2 test image